-Create a safe, healthy habitat for your gerbil by following these guidelines.
+Create a safe, healthy habitat for your pet gerbil by following these guidelines.

 The size of the aquarium you use depends on how many gerbils you keep.
-The American Gerbil Society (AGS) recommends a 10-gallon aquarium as the minimum size required for one or two gerbils, but bigger is always better if you have space for it.
+A 10-gallon aquarium is the minimum size required for one or two gerbils, but bigger is always better if you have space for it.
 Plan to increase the aquarium size by five gallons for each additional gerbil after that.
 This means you would need a 30-gallon aquarium to house six gerbils, and it would need to be the long style aquarium to provide enough floor space.

 Safe bedding includes aspen shavings, recycled newspaper bedding, or a blend of both.
 Avoid pine and cedar shavings because the fumes can be toxic to your pet.